 A project is a temporary process or endeavour which has a clearly defined start and end, a set of activities and tasks, a budget and a specified business case.
 It is undertaken to deliver a unique and well-defined product, service, goal or objective or to deliver well defined benefits.
-ICT projects undertaken within the Queensland Government are managed in accordance with the endorsed project management methodology (access to Queensland Government employees only).
+ICT projects undertaken within the Queensland Government are managed in accordance with best practice methodologies.

 A senior project officer assists the project manager in the management, coordination and contribution to a range of small projects.
 This role assists with the development and implementation of project plans, policies and solutions.
 A project support officer also contributes to issue resolution and escalation, research and analysis activities and planning and monitoring activities.